 Lavinia Hanachiuc currently lives in Ann Arbor, Michigan

-Stephanie is visual artist, teacher and community arts curator based in Detroit.
-With a BA from WSU in Psychology and Art, Stephanie often incorporates art therapy approaches to facilitate positive coping skills and general self-development.
-She has 9 years of experience working with young people of all ages, in classrooms, after-school programs, hospital settings and in residential care facilities.
-Stephanie uses art as a tool to help youth explore themselves and understand the world around them.
+Stephanie is a visual artist, teacher and community arts curator based in Detroit.
+Stephanie incorporates art therapy approaches to facilitate positive coping skills and general self-development.
+With experience working in classrooms, after-school programs, hospital settings and in residential care facilities, Stephanie uses art as a tool to help youth explore themselves and understand the world around them.
 In her personal practice Stephanie is an installation artist and has curated community exhibitions that link art, healing and collective struggle as a way to preserve space to creatively process injustices and reflect the wisdom and resilience of one another.

 Akili Jackson is a Consultant, Instructor and Community Activist- He is on the front-line in the movement towards innovative ways of enhancing the quality of education for children in Southeast Michigan.
 He has over 10 years experience as a Youth Development Worker specializing in programs that inspire positive character development in youth.
 As an advocate for community based programs, Akili has participated in and coordinated groundbreaking urban projects that served to motivate parents, and inspire youth to become forces for positive change in their communities.
 Akili has conducted workshops in Community Education using Hip Hop music as a tool for classrooms in Columbus OH, Atlanta GA, and Manhattan NYC.
 Akili has presented as a frequent guest speaker for the National African American Parent Involvement Day (NAAPID) and a panelist/speaker at Antioch University, University of Pittsburg, and University of Windsor Law School.
 He has served as a guest lecturer at Washtenaw Community College for African Poetry and Literature and at Eastern Michigan University for “Building Effective Classroom Communities”.
 Currently Akili serves as a founding member and Chief Development and Learning Officer for Community Records L3C an organization dedicated to building community activism through music.